Spyderisk/Access-Tool/README.md

 Kraken makes [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) repeatable, using plain ASCII text files.
-This means that someone you have never met can clone your Git repository containing text files, and run Kraken to create an application in their copy of Microsoft access.
-They will see the same program, database and user interface you developed, even though Access tries quite hard to prevent this happening and certainly does not support dump/restore from text files.
+This means that someone you have never met can clone your Git repository containing text files, and run Kraken to create an application in their copy of Microsoft Access.
+They will see the same program, database and user interface you developed, even though Access does not support dump/restore from text files, and generally prevents anything that would help users move away from Access.

 Kraken is an essential first step to replacing Access with an open source solution.